fortaine/memento-mcp/README.md

 ## 🧪 Benchmarking

-The project includes a modern TUI benchmark tool for Ollama models:
+The project includes a modern TUI benchmark tool for testing Ollama model speed and performance:

 ```bash
 python ollama_benchmark.py
 ```

+This tool measures model speed metrics (tokens/sec, latency, first token time) to help you choose the best Ollama model for your use case.

 See `BENCHMARK_README.md` for details.